nktice/AMD-AI/SallyAIRiddle.md

 These settings appear important to get things to work so they are default: exllama [loader] : max_seq_len 4096, compress_pos_emb 4

+cc_Dolphin3.0-Llama3.1-8B - [ Fail ]
+"Since Sally has 3 brothers, and each brother has 2 sisters, we can calculate the total number of sisters as follows: Each brother has 2 sisters, so the 3 brothers together have 3 x 2 = 6 sisters.
+However, this includes all sisters, not just Sally's sisters.
+Since Sally herself is one of the sisters (as she has brothers), we must subtract her from the total count to find her direct sisters.
+Therefore, Sally has 6 - 1 = 5 sisters."

 TheBloke_Amber-GPTQ - [2x+fail]
 gives bogus URL... extra double fail for not even trying and lying about it.